wxzh/wxzh.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I am Weixin Zhang, PhD student at the University of Hong Kong.
+I am Weixin Zhang, a PhD student at the University of Hong Kong.
 I do research on programming languages with a focus on modularity and DSLs.